MLB reacts angrily to locked-out players, season still off

 Players said they will not allow the committee to consider one topic MLB asked to be included: robots to call balls and strikes.

-Following a four-day break in talks, the union gave a written response to the owners’ latest proposal that had led to a breakdown on the ninth day of meetings in Jupiter, Florida.

-Players offered to increase the postseason from 10 teams to 12 but said they are willing to discuss management’s desire for 14 if MLB would consider a “ghost win” first round, which management isn’t interested in.
-The higher seeds would open the first round with a 1-0 series lead.
+The union offered to increase the postseason from 10 teams to 12 but said they are willing to discuss management’s desire for 14 if MLB would consider a “ghost win” in the first round, which management isn’t interested in.
+The higher seeds would open the best-of-five playoff with a 1-0 series lead.

 Players want to raise the luxury tax threshold from $210 last season to $238 million this year, $244 million in 2023, $250 million in 2024, $256 million in 2025 and $263 million in 2026.
 MLB is at $220 million in each of the next three seasons, $224 million in 2025 and $230 million in 2026.